-AV ESV LSV 1 O foolish Galatians, who hath bewitched you, that ye should not obey the truth, before whose eyes Jesus Christ hath been evidently set forth, crucified among you?
-1 O foolish Galatians!
+AV ESV LSV 1 O foolish Galatians, who hath bewitched you, that ye should not obey the truth, before whose eyes Jesus Christ hath 1 O foolish Galatians!
 Who has bewitched you?
 It was before your eyes that Jesus Christ was publicly portrayed as crucified.
 1 O foolish Galatians, who bewitched you, before whose eyes Jesus Christ was publicly portrayed as crucified?